StackVista/stackstate-docs/use/problem-analysis/problem_notifications.md

 {% hint style="success" "self-hosted info" %}

-**StackState Self-Hosted**

-Extra information for the StackState Self-Hosted product:

-You can create a custom event handler function to trigger actions or send notifications to systems other than Slack in response to problem events.
+You can create a [custom event handler function](../../develop/developer-guides/custom-functions/event-handler-functions.md) to trigger actions or send notifications to systems other than Slack in response to problem events.
 {% endhint %}

 ## See also